lue-bird/elm-bounded-nat/README.md

 ```

 This is common, but
-- _the one implementing_ the function has to handle the case where a value is not between 0 and 1
+- _the one implementing_ the function has to handle the cases where a value is not between 0 and 1
 - the _type_ doesn't tell us that a `Float` between 0 & 1 is wanted

 ```elm